SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 Once everything is all set up, all you need to do to run it is execute the AppImage and it should run everything else on its own.

-Note: Only tested on Debian and Ubuntu, if you use Arch please ping Bagel#6705 in the SlimeVR Discord server.
+Note: Only tested on Debian and Ubuntu, if you use Arch please ping lordbagel42 in the SlimeVR Discord server.

-*Created by Butterscotch!#2066*
+*Created by butterscotch.v*